 - Through Social Networks: JAN connects with users through a variety of social media platforms, from Facebook and LinkedIn, to Twitter and the JAN Blog.

 - Through Training Events: JAN delivers training workshops at events sponsored by corporations, organizations, and federal, state, and local governments.

 Yes.
 JAN offers assistance in Spanish, including communicating in Spanish and translating requested documents.

 JAN represents the most comprehensive job accommodation resource available.
-From Fortune 500 companies to entrepreneurs, JAN has served customers across the U.S. and around the world for more than 25 years.
+From Fortune 500 companies to entrepreneurs, JAN has served customers across the U.S. and around the world for 40 years.
 Its consultants are thought leaders and innovators on disability employment issues, and all have earned at least one Master's degree in their specialized fields, ranging from rehabilitation counseling to education and engineering.
 Meet the JAN staff.